 - The hip replacement was manufactured with a defect that caused damage

-- The manufacturer of the hip replacement did not adequately inform the injured party with all potential dangers of the implant
+- The hip replacement manufacturer did not adequately inform the injured party of all the potential dangers of the implant.

 Typically, the product manufacturer is at fault.
-Sometimes, the surgeon who performed the hip replacement procedure is at fault as well.
-All healthcare professionals have a legal obligation to perform medical procedures without causing harm to the patient — both in the moment and in the future.
+Sometimes, the surgeon who performed the hip replacement procedure is also at fault.
+All healthcare professionals have a legal obligation to perform medical procedures without causing harm to the patient — both at the moment and in the future.

 Contact a New York Defective Medical Device Lawyer